TI-89 series: TI-89 Titanium

-The TI-89 Titanium was released in the June 1st, 2004, and has largely replaced the popular classic TI-89.
+The TI-89 Titanium was released in on June 1st, 2004, and has largely replaced the popular classic TI-89.
 The TI-89 Titanium is referred to as HW3 and uses the corresponding AMS 3.x.
 In 2006, new calculators were upgraded to HW4 which was supposed to offer increases in RAM and speeds up to 16 MHz, but some benchmarks made by users reported speeds between 12.85 and 14.1 MHz.

 The touted advantages of the TI-89 Titanium over the original TI-89 include two times the flash memory (with over four times as much available to the user).
 The TI-89 Titanium is essentially a Voyage 200, without an integrated keyboard.
 The TI-89 Titanium also has a USB On-The-Go port, for connectivity to other TI-89 Titanium calculators, or to a computer (to store programs or update the operating system).
 The TI-89 Titanium also features some pre-loaded applications, such as "CellSheet", a spreadsheet program also offered with other TI calculators.
 The Titanium has a slightly updated CAS, which adds a few more mathematical functions, most notably implicit differentiation.
 The Titanium also has a slightly differing case design from that of the TI-89 (the Titanium's case design is similar to that of the TI-84 Plus).

 There are some minor compatibility issues with C and assembly programs developed for the original TI-89.
 Some have to be recompiled to work on the Titanium due to various small hardware changes, though in most cases the problems can be fixed by using a utility such as GhostBuster, by Olivier Armand and Kevin Kofler.
 This option is generally preferred as it requires no knowledge of the program, works without the need of the program's source code, is automated, and doesn't require additional computer software.
 In some cases, only one character needs to be changed (the ROM base on TI-89 is at 0x200000, whereas the TI-89 Titanium is at 0x800000) by hand or by patcher.
 Most, if not all, of these problems are caused by the mirror memory (ghost space) or lack thereof.

-A simulator for the TI-89 Titanium was released in April 2021.